When it comes to a project, it has a lower limit of possible lead time. This basically determines the cost associated with the project.

 This makes sure that the critical chain moves faster towards the project completion.

 When there are multiple projects running in an organization, critical chain scheduling employs something called "capacity buffers."
 These buffers are used to isolate key resource performance variances in one project impacting another project.

 Resource buffers are the other type of buffer employed for projects in order to manage the impact by the resources to the project progress.

 Usually, the critical path goes from start of the project to the end of the project.
 Instead, the critical chain ends at the start of the buffer assigned to the project.
 This buffer is called "project buffer."
 This is the fundamental difference between the critical path and the critical chain.
 When it comes to critical path, activity sequencing is performed.
 But with critical chain, critical chain scheduling is performed.

 When it comes to the project schedule, the critical path is more subjective towards the milestones and deadlines.
 In critical path, not much of emphasis is given to resource utilization.
 Therefore, many experts believe that the critical path is what you get before you level the resources of the project.
 One other reason for this is, in critical path, hands-off dependencies are given the precedence.

-When it comes to critical chain, it is more defined as a resourced-levelled set of project tasks.
+When it comes to critical chain, it is more defined as a resource-levelled set of project tasks.

 Critical chain scheduling is a methodology focused on resource-levelling.
 Although dependent tasks mostly define the project timelines, the resource utilization plays a key role.
-A methodology such as critical path maybe highly successful in environments where there is not resource shortage.
+A methodology such as critical path may be highly successful in environments, where there is no resource shortage.
 But in reality, this is not the case.